 Cars will have quoted peak torque and horsepower ratings, and these are the absolute maximums that the car can achieve, and only at certain RPMs.

-The RPM is how fast the engine is spinning the crankshaft, and it accounts for the classic revving sound that is associated with race cars – and indeed non-race cars too.
+The RPM is how fast the engine is spinning the crankshaft, and it accounts for the classic revving sound that is associated with race cars (and indeed non-race cars too).
 This dependence on RPM is why it is a key component of the horsepower equation.
 The torque doesn’t depend on the RPM, as it is a measure of the force acting on the crankshaft itself, but horsepower does depend on it.

 Shifting Gears

 When you shift up a gear, the ratio changes and the revs are brought back down, allowing you to make use of the torque once again.
 This cycle repeats as you change gears.
 You will have an optimum torque value at a certain RPM, and this will be different for each car.
-You will also have an optimum “power band”, that is the rev range where the car generates the most power.
+You will also have an optimum “power band” that is the rev range where the car generates the most power.

 Torque Is More Important Than Horsepower

 So, it is clear that acceleration is vital.
 As horsepower is a measure of how fast the torque can be applied, it is correlated to acceleration.
 This often makes horsepower a much more commonly quoted statistic for race car drivers.
-However, if the car cannot put that torque to use very quickly then it won’t help the driver very much.
+Drivers should understand the torque curve and horsepower curve of their engine (relative to RPM), in order to understand the optimal points to shift gears.

-Torque Curves and Horsepower Curves
+Torque & Horsepower Curves

 Torque curves and horsepower curves are essentially graphs of the two variables plotted against the RPM of the engine.
 An example of a torque/horsepower curve can be seen below, with dummy data used to show the general shape that can be expected from these curves.
 The actual numbers and point where the two series cross over each other will vary depending on the car.